vinceimbat/vinceimbat/content/thoughts/2023 annual report.md

 I also spent a significant chunk of my December in dialogue with Jesa regarding our project.
 In our dialogue, I had to confront my ignorance of the gender lens, respond to her emails with grace, and write about what I know as well as what I'm still working on regarding my knowledge of walking as a writing method.

-I also spent the last week before Christmas reading and studying [[literature/things become other things mod|TBOT by Craig Mod]].
+I also spent the last week before Christmas reading and studying [[things become other things mod|TBOT by Craig Mod]].

 Lastly, I traveled with friends to visit Maui and Yano at San Pascual, to walk around the town, and come in dialogue about our lives.
 There I also handed my photograph print gifts.
 Then, Lea and I spent New Year's Eve with Embi and Bevs and new friends Carl and his wife MC.